Secularism in Turkey: Impact on society

 The Turkish Constitution recognizes freedom of religion for individuals whereas identified religious communities are placed under the protection of state.
 The constitution explicitly states that it is illegal for a religious community to get involved in politics, or to form a Party openly representing a religious group.

 In recent history, two parties have been ordered to close (Welfare Party in 1998, and Virtue Party in 2001) by the Constitutional Court for Islamist activities and attempts to "redefine the secular nature of the republic".
-The first party to be closed for suspected anti-secularist activities was the Progressive Republican Party on June 3, 1925.
+The first party to be closed for suspected anti-secularist activities was the Progressive Republican Party on 3 June 1925.

-Issues relating to Turkey's secularism were discussed in the lead up to the 2007 presidential elections, in which the ruling party chose a candidate with Islamic connections, Abdullah Gül, for the first time in its secular republic.
+Issues relating to Turkey's secularism were discussed in the lead up to the 2007 presidential election, in which the ruling party chose a candidate with Islamist connections, Abdullah Gül, for the first time in the history of the secular republic.
 While some in Turkey have expressed concern that the nomination could represent a move away from Turkey's secularist traditions, including particularly Turkey's priority on equality between the sexes, others have suggested that the conservative party has effectively promoted modernization while reaching out to more traditional and religious elements in Turkish society.
-On July 22, 2007 it was reported that the more religiously conservative ruling party won a larger than expected electoral victory in the parliamentary elections.
+On 22 July 2007, it was reported that the more religiously conservative ruling party won a larger than expected electoral victory in the snap general election.

 Turkey's preservation and maintenance of its secular identity has been a profound issue and source of tension.
 Prime Minister Recep Tayyip Erdoğan has broken with secular tradition, by speaking out in favor of limited Islamism and against the active restrictions, instituted by Atatürk on wearing the Islamic-style head scarves in government offices and schools.
-The Republic Protests (Cumhuriyet Mitingleri) were a series of peaceful mass rallies that took place in Turkey in the spring of 2007 in support of the Kemalist ideals of state secularism.
+The Republic Protests (Cumhuriyet Mitingleri) were a series of peaceful mass rallies that took place in the spring of 2007 in support of the Kemalist ideals of state secularism.

-The constitutional rule that prohibits discrimination on religious grounds is taken very seriously.
-Turkey, as a secular country, prohibits by law the wearing of religious headcover and theo-political symbolic garments for both genders in government buildings and schools; a law upheld by the Grand Chamber of the European Court of Human Rights as legitimate on November 10, 2005 in Leyla Şahin v.
-Turkey.
+Although the constitution prohibits discrimination on religious grounds, religious discrimination was official policy: In Turkey, wearing headscarves in government buildings and schools was prohibited.